barun-saha/kodeagent/README.md

 - **Learn-first design**: Helps developers understand agent-building from scratch, focusing on the agent loop and various data structures.
 - **Multimodal**: Supports both text and images in the inputs.

 Written in about 2000 lines (excluding the prompts), KodeAgent comes with built-in [ReAct](https://arxiv.org/abs/2210.03629) and [CodeAct](https://arxiv.org/abs/2402.01030) agents.
 Or you can create your own agent by subclassing `Agent`.
+The ReAct and CodeAct agents are supported by `Planner` and `Observer`.

 A key motivation beyond KodeAgent is also to teach building agent-like frameworks from scratch.
 KodeAgent introduces a few primitives and code flows that should help you to get an idea about how such frameworks typically work.

+KodeAgent is stateless.
+It is generally suitable for use as part of larger systems to execute specific tasks.

 ## ✋ Why Not?